Tyler Clippard: Washington Nationals (second stint)

+Retirement

+On September 28, 2023, Clippard announced his retirement from professional baseball.

 International career

 Clippard played for Team USA in the 2017 World Baseball Classic, helping the team win the tournament.
 He pitched 4 and a third innings giving up only one run and recording six strikeouts.

 Scouting report

-Clippard is listed at 6 ft 4 in and 170 lbs.
-He has an unorthodox pitching delivery, rocking forward while sticking his gloved hand high in the air, which creates an unusual arm angle while pitching, making it difficult for hitters to pick up the ball in their line of vision.
+Clippard was listed at 6 ft 4 in and 170 lbs.
+He had an unorthodox pitching delivery, rocking forward while sticking his gloved hand high in the air, which created an unusual arm angle while pitching, making it difficult for hitters to pick up the ball in their line of vision.
 Clippard's father taught him to pitch this way when Clippard was eight years old by having him throw his baseball glove.
 McCatty nicknamed Clippard's delivery "The Funk".

-Clippard primarily throws a fastball and a changeup.
-His hard, straight four-seam fastball averages about 92-93 mph, topping out at 96 mph, and sets up a deceptive changeup in the high 70s to low 80s.
-Periodically, he throws a cutter early in the count to right-handed hitters and a curveball in the mid 70s.
-Nardi Contreras, who worked with Clippard as the Yankees' minor league pitching coordinator, indicated that Clippard's greatest success comes from his curveball and changeup.
+Clippard primarily threw a fastball and a changeup.
+His hard, straight four-seam fastball averaged about 92-93 mph, topping out at 96 mph, and set up a deceptive changeup in the high 70s to low 80s.
+He periodically threw a cutter early in the count to right-handed hitters and a curveball in the mid 70s.
+Nardi Contreras, who worked with Clippard as the Yankees' minor league pitching coordinator, indicated that Clippard's greatest success came from his curveball and changeup.

-Clippard has compiled a strikeout rate of nearly 10 per 9 innings over his career.
+Clippard compiled a strikeout rate of nearly 10 per 9 innings over his career.
 According to Clippard, "I don't try to strike out everyone that I face.
 Strikeouts just kind of happen with the way I pitch."